 How To Stop Trembling: Understanding And Treating Shaking Hands

 Feeling as though you don’t have control over your body can be a frustrating experience.
-Legs that won’t stay still, eyes twitching, and trembling hands are examples of what you might experience in such moments.
+Legs that won’t stay still, eyes twitching, and a hand tremor are examples of what you might experience in such moments.
 The experience can feel scary, especially when you’re unsure of the cause.
 Only a doctor can diagnose you with certainty, but there are some conditions you can take into consideration if you are experiencing uncontrollable shakiness in your limbs.

 Getty/Sarah Waiswa